nawka12/adept-sampler/README.md

             - **Noise Scale**: 0.0–1.0 (higher = more randomness)
             - **Base Schedule**: `karras`, `uniform`, or `cosine`
         - **JYS (Dynamic)**: Dynamically optimizes timestep spacing to skip redundant steps; no additional controls.
+        - **Hybrid JYS-Karras**: Good for low step counts with higher CFG.
+Keeps exposure tame like Karras but still adds JYS detail.
     - **Detail Enhancement**:
         - Toggle the detail enhancer and adjust its `Strength`.
         - Use the `Detail Separation Radius` to define what counts as a "detail."
 Higher values sharpen larger features.